peterjc/mediawiki_to_git_md/README.rst

     AnOther (tab) A. N. Other <a.n.other@example.com>

-Spam revisions (and revsions) are also not wanted, and can be ignored via a blacklist file of usernames (one per line).
+Spam revisions (and non-rollback reverts) are also not wanted, and can be ignored via a blacklist file of usernames (one per line).
 This means not every wiki revision will become a git commit.
 See helper script ``extract_blocklist.py`` for pulling the names of blocked users from an HTML download of the wiki's ``Special:BlockList`` page.